Ömer Öcalan: Political career

 As he returned from Lausanne, he settled in Mardin, where his wife worked at the Municipality.
 In 2014 he assumed as the co-chair of the Democratic Regions Party (DBP) in Mardin, a post he held until 2016.
 During his tenure, he was arrested with another five in April 2016, due to an investigation on terror related charges.
 He was released a few months later in June of the same year.
-In the parliamentary elections of June 2018 he was elected to parliament for the HDP representing Sanilurfa.
+In the parliamentary elections of June 2018 he was elected to parliament for the HDP representing Şanlıurfa.
 On the 17 March 2021, the Turkish state prosecutor before the Court of Cassation Bekir Şahin filed a lawsuit before the Constitutional Court demanding for him and 686 other HDP politicians a five-year ban for political activities.
 The lawsuit was filed together with the request for a closure of the HDP due to their politicians alleged participation in terrorist activities.
 In the parliamentary elections of May 2023, he was re-elected to the Turkish parliament representing Şanlıurfa for the DEM.